The Trade Desk (NASDAQ:TTD) Updates Q2 2021 Earnings Guidance

-The Trade Desk (NASDAQ:TTD) issued an update on its second quarter 2021 earnings guidance on Monday morning.
-The company provided EPS guidance of – for the period.
-The company issued revenue guidance of $259 million-$262 million, compared to the consensus revenue estimate of $253.92 million.
+The Trade Desk (NASDAQ:TTD) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $- for the period.
+The company issued revenue guidance of $259 million-262 million, compared to the consensus revenue estimate of $253.92 million.

-Several analysts recently weighed in on the stock.
-Oppenheimer cut their price objective on shares of The Trade Desk from $950.00 to $600.00 and set an outperform rating on the stock in a research report on Monday, May 10th.
-They noted that the move was a valuation call.
-Evercore ISI began coverage on The Trade Desk in a research report on Monday, April 5th.
-They set an outperform rating and a $770.00 price objective for the company.
-Truist raised The Trade Desk from a hold rating to a buy rating and decreased their price objective for the stock from $880.00 to $620.00 in a report on Tuesday, May 11th.
-Vertical Research raised The Trade Desk from a mixed rating to a positive rating in a research note on Wednesday, April 21st.
-Finally, Stifel Nicolaus decreased their price target on The Trade Desk from $700.00 to $650.00 and set a hold rating for the company in a research note on Monday, May 17th.
-Seven investment analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company.
-The company currently has a consensus rating of Buy and a consensus target price of $749.14.
+The Trade Desk shares are going to split before the market opens on Thursday, June 17th.
+The 10-1 split was announced on Monday, May 10th.
+The newly created shares will be issued to shareholders after the market closes on Wednesday, June 16th.

-The Trade Desk (NASDAQ:TTD) last posted its quarterly earnings data on Monday, May 10th.
-The technology company reported $1.41 EPS for the quarter, beating analysts’ consensus estimates of $0.34 by $1.07.
-The company had revenue of $219.80 million during the quarter, compared to analyst estimates of $217.28 million.
-The Trade Desk had a net margin of 26.91% and a return on equity of 25.57%.
-The business’s quarterly revenue was up 36.8% on a year-over-year basis.
-During the same period in the prior year, the firm earned $0.90 earnings per share.
-On average, analysts expect that The Trade Desk will post 3.53 EPS for the current fiscal year.
+TTD has been the topic of several recent analyst reports.
+Truist upgraded shares of The Trade Desk from a hold rating to a buy rating and reduced their price objective for the company from $880.00 to $620.00 in a research report on Tuesday, May 11th.
+Citigroup lifted their price objective on shares of The Trade Desk from $760.00 to $925.00 in a research report on Friday, February 19th.
+Wells Fargo & Company reduced their price target on shares of The Trade Desk from $1,000.00 to $750.00 and set a buy rating on the stock in a research report on Tuesday, May 11th.
+Evercore ISI started coverage on shares of The Trade Desk in a research report on Monday, April 5th.
+They set an outperform rating and a $770.00 price objective on the stock.
+Finally, KeyCorp lowered their target price on shares of The Trade Desk from $851.00 to $740.00 and set an overweight rating for the company in a research note on Tuesday, May 11th.
+Seven research analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company’s stock.
+The stock currently has a consensus rating of Buy and a consensus price target of $749.14.

-In other The Trade Desk news, CEO Jeffrey Terry Green sold 42,052 shares of the business’s stock in a transaction dated Wednesday, March 17th.
-The stock was sold at an average price of $769.23, for a total value of $32,347,659.96.
+In other news, CEO Jeffrey Terry Green sold 42,052 shares of the company’s stock in a transaction dated Wednesday, March 17th.
+The shares were sold at an average price of $769.23, for a total transaction of $32,347,659.96.
 Following the transaction, the chief executive officer now owns 71,870 shares in the company, valued at $55,284,560.10.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CTO David Randall Pickles sold 1,649 shares of the company’s stock in a transaction dated Tuesday, March 16th.
-The stock was sold at an average price of $764.30, for a total value of $1,260,330.70.
-Following the completion of the transaction, the chief technology officer now directly owns 47,596 shares in the company, valued at $36,377,622.80.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, CFO Blake Jeffrey Grayson sold 804 shares of the company’s stock in a transaction dated Tuesday, May 18th.
+The shares were sold at an average price of $507.20, for a total transaction of $407,788.80.
+Following the transaction, the chief financial officer now owns 21,319 shares in the company, valued at approximately $10,812,996.80.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 101,267 shares of company stock worth $72,673,838.
-Corporate insiders own 10.72% of the company’s stock.
+Insiders sold 120,729 shares of company stock valued at $83,940,451 over the last quarter.
+10.72% of the stock is currently owned by corporate insiders.

 The Trade Desk Company Profile